 HOW’S THE PROJECT FUNDED?

 For the first two years of its life, I entirely self-funded the Project with money raised through the The LSP Shop — in essence, my own form of crowdfunding.

-Since Autumn 2016, I’ve been fortunate enough to receive a small amount of funding from the RNLI, which covers around half the costs of making the work.
+Since Autumn 2016, I’ve been fortunate enough to receive a small licence fee from the RNLI in return for the charity using my images to promote their work.

-The combination of these things just about keeps The LSP on the road:
+The combination of these things helps to keep The LSP on the road: